se-edu/se-book/gitAndGithub/managePRs/text.md

 Observe how the `add-intro` branch is now merged to the `master` branch in your local repo as well.

-**5. De-conflict the `add-summary` PR.** Note that GitHub page for the `add-summary` PR is now showing a conflict %%(when you scroll to the bottom of that page, you should see a message `This branch has conflicts that must be resolved`)%%.
+**5. De-conflict the `add-summary` PR** <trigger trigger="click" for="modal:managePrs-createPrs">that you created earlier</trigger>.
+Note that GitHub page for the `add-summary` PR is now showing a conflict %%(when you scroll to the bottom of that page, you should see a message `This branch has conflicts that must be resolved`)%%.
 You can resolve it locally and update the PR accordingly, as explained below.

 5a.
 Switch to the `add-summary` branch.
 To make that branch up-to-date with the `master` branch, merge the `master` branch to it, which will surface the merge conflict.
 Resolve it and complete the merge.